How to Signal Trust in a Google Search

 In addition, participants were randomly assigned to be shown one of eight Knowledge Panels that varied which trust signals were shown or if no signals were shown (in the control condition).
 Three main categories of trust signals were varied — background about the news brand, audience engagement, and external evaluation — and the other conditions were combinations of those signals.
 After being exposed to the Knowledge Panel, participants answered questions about their perceptions of how much they trusted the news outlet.
 We also measured how frequently they clicked on the Knowledge Panel to access additional information.

-screen shot 2021 01 25 at 1.16.08 pm e1611690454536
+Screen Shot 2021 01 25 at 1.16.08 PM e1611690454536

 Experiment 2